kubermatic/kubecarrier/docs/proposals/kep-002-bulward.md

 * `Account` is cluster scoped, while the `Project` is namespaces scopes, within the `Organization` namespace. `Organization` itself is a cluster scoped object.
 * `Project` object currently has no metadata concept, though it should be added in further bulward version
+* `Organization` is `Project` management simplification, whereas the organization owners can replicate permissions across multiple `Projects`.

 ## Implementation details